racket/rhombus/design/keyword-rest/keyword-rest.md

 match mutable versions of their respective data structures, should those patterns support `&`, or should they fail to match or even error on the attempt?
-Or should they copy the data an risk quadradic waste?
+Or should they copy the data and risk quadradic waste?
 Or should they create slices that implement aliasing?
 If so how do the slices behave on mutation of each data structure, in both directions?